 This Easy Instant Pot Cranberry Sauce is spot-on-amazing, fresh, bright, and with just the right amount of tangy and sweet goodness.
-Try this easy, fuss-free cranberry sauce that and cooks up in a jiffy.
+Try this easy, fuss-free cranberry sauce that cooks up in a jiffy.
 Stovetop instructions are also included.

-I REALLY love cranberries, and can’t get enough of them during the holiday season.
-I am so obsessed that I even stock up on fresh cranberries when they become available in late October, and freeze them to eat all year long.
+I REALLY love cranberries and can’t get enough of them during the holiday season.
+I am so obsessed that I even stock up on fresh cranberries when they become available in late October and freeze them to eat all year long.
 Don’t judge me, please.

 I wanted an easy, fuss-free cranberry sauce, so I let the Instant Pot do its magic!
 This cranberry sauce is so easy to make and can be prepped ahead of time, which is a huge help during the busy holidays!